-The solution to a lack of data is action — starting the recursive process of measurement, analysis, and impact, and repeating it over and over again to build a solid foundation of data.
+The solution to a lack of data is action — starting the recursive process of measurement, analysis, and impact, and repeating it over and over again to build a solid foundation of resource data.

 The Consequences of Data Failures